March 3, 2021 Minutes

 on Grubhub or either UberEats or DoorDash websites.
 Connex was contacted but card

 problem not solved.
-Reimbursement completed by George.2.
-New Business
+Reimbursement completed by George.

 a.
-Yvonne reports that Comcast announcement that it will now charge for “excessive data usage.” $10 extra on bill for every 50GB over the 1.2 TeraByte threshold up to $100.Anthony Cardo concurs on this threshold report.
-Comcast claims that this will only
+Yvonne reports that Comcast announcement that it will now charge for “excessive data usage.” $10 extra on bill for every 50GB over the 1.2 TeraByte threshold up to $100.

 affect 5% of its customers.
 All CTAC members agree that this is a concern for older